Adversarial Prompt Distillation for Vision-Language Models: Experiments

-\textbf{Robustness Evaluation} In our experiments, we focus exclusively on generating image-based adversarial examples.
-For robustness evaluation, we employ two well-known image attacks, PGD~\cite{madry2017towards} and AutoAttack~\cite{croce2020reliable}, to generate test adversarial images.
-Note that for both the baseline methods and our APD, training adversarial examples were also generated using PGD.
-In all cases, whether for training or evaluation, adversarial examples were generated with a perturbation budget of $\epsilon = 1/255$.
-During training, we set PGD to 3 steps with a step size of $2\epsilon/3$.
-For evaluation, we adopt a more rigorous setup, using 100 attack steps with a step size of $\epsilon/4$ for both PGD and AutoAttack to ensure a comprehensive assessment of the model's robustness.
+\textbf{Robustness Evaluation}\; In our experiments, we focus exclusively on generating image-based adversarial examples.
+For robustness evaluation, we evaluate APD's robustness under white-box , black-box, and domain shift scenarios.
+To ensure a more comprehensive evaluation, we also conduct tests using AutoAttack~\cite{croce2020reliable}, which represents the strongest attack method to date.
+During training, adversarial examples for both baseline methods and APD were generated using PGD with a perturbation budget of $\epsilon = 1/255$ and a step size of $\alpha = 1/255$ for 2 steps.
+For evaluation, we use the same perturbation budget and step size as in training, but increase the number of steps to 100 to conduct more thorough testing.
+In white-box scenarios, we use PGD-100 for testing, while black-box testing employs 100-step TI-FGSM~\cite{dong2019evading} as a transfer attack.
+In the domain shift evaluation, PGD-100 is applied to test robustness on domain-shifted target datasets.
+For AutoAttack, we applied a perturbation budget of $\epsilon = 1/255$ to ensure reliable results.

-\textbf{Implementation Details} We adopt a few-shot training strategy in all experiments, using 16 shots randomly sampled per class.
-Unless otherwise specified, we use the CLIP model with a ViT-B/16 vision backbone.
+\textbf{Implementation Details}\; We adopt a few-shot training strategy in all experiments, using 16 shots randomly sampled per class.
 For APD, we employ two identically sized, cleanly pre-trained CLIP models, with one as the teacher model and the other as the student model.
 Both models are initialized with the same architecture and pre-trained weights.
 The prompt length is set to 16 in all experiments, and for deep prompting, the prompt depth is set to 12.
 All models are trained for 50 epochs.
 For additional training details, we closely follow ~\cite{khattak2023maple}.
 Specifically, we use an SGD optimizer with a momentum of 0.9.
 The initial learning rate is set to 0.0035, and we apply a cosine learning rate scheduler with a warm-up strategy in the first epoch.
-The batch size is set to 4, and the hyperparameter $\beta$ is set to 0.2.
+The batch size is 4, and the hyperparameter $\beta$ is 0.2.
+All experiments were conducted on a single NVIDIA A100 GPU.